-The Fujifilm X-T2 and X-T3 both have native ISO ranges from 200 through 12800, but when you’re shooting still images it also has some extended options at the high end of 25600 and 51200.
-But it’s not immediately apparent how to access the 51200 setting.
+The catch is that it’s not immediately apparent how to access the 51200 setting.
 I was trying to shoot at 51200 to test out the high-ISO image quality of the X-T2, but it took me a while to figure out why it was consistently maxing out at 25600.

 Using the native range (up to 12800) is pretty self-evident because those are marked on the ISO dial.
 And if you use the Auto ISO setting (A on the dial) you’re limited to the native ISO range.